There are different types of surrogacy for different-sex intended parents:

 Legal parenthood and parental orders

 Your surrogate is your child's legal mother under UK law, regardless of where in the world your child is born.
 Who is treated as your child's father/second parent is complicated, and depends on the circumstances including biology, your surrogate's relationship status and where conception takes place.
-The UK law solution is a parental order, which reassigns parenthood fully and permanently to you both and extinguishes the legal status and responsibilities of your surrogate (and her husband or wife).
+The UK law solution is a parental order, which reassigns parenthood fully and permanently to you both and extinguishes the legal status and responsibilities of your surrogate (and her husband, wife or civil partner).
 Married different-sex couples have been able to apply for a parental order since 1994 and unmarried couples since 6 April 2010.
 Find out more about legal parenthood and parental orders.

 Other post-birth issues